Track 2 Logo

 Judge's Choice Award

-Senior organizers will award at least two projects with $400 or 500 GCP to help continue their work after the competition ends.
+Senior organizers will award at most four projects with $400 or 500 GCP to help continue their work after the competition ends.

 This project does not necessarily have to place highly in the speedrun rankings but should propose a novel approach or demonstrate interesting capabilities in long-horizon planning or RPG navigation.